The Gratitude Project for Change

 In Uncategorized

-Whether it’s a poem by Rumi (1207 — 1273) who wrote:
+Whether we reflect on a poem by Rumi (1207 — 1273) who wrote:

 Out Beyond Ideas of Wrongdoing and Rightdoing